pballada/pballada.github.io/_posts/2024-06-11-swiftui-state-patterns.markdown

 - **Persistence:** Once the view is destroyed, the state is lost (unless passed in from a parent or stored externally).
 - **Memory Management:** SwiftUI automatically manages the lifecycle of `@State`; if the view is re-initialized, the `@State` resets (unless using techniques like scene persistence on iOS 14+).

-Use `@State` for any local “scratchpad” state that doesn’t need to be shared up or down the view hierarchy.
+Use `@State` for any local "scratchpad" state that doesn't need to be shared up or down the view hierarchy.

 ---